UKCloud/documentation/articles/other/other-ref-glossary.md

 A UKCloud IaaS service, powered by Zerto, that provides easy to use tools to help customers migrate workloads from their on-premises data centres to the UKCloud platform - all on a self-service basis.

-### Multi-Cloud Backup Storage

-A UKCloud IaaS service that provides a backup target that is accessible from every cloud within UKCloud's multi-cloud platform, based on Dell EMC's Data Domain Boost&trade; (DD Boost) technology, enabling open-source backup applications to utilise the backup service as a target.
-You can also use Multi-Cloud Backup Storage as a remote backup target for your on-premises data.

-For more information, see the [Multi-Cloud Backup Storage service definition](../other/other-sd-mcbs.md).

 ### Multi-Cloud for Tier 2

 The UKCloud cloud platform for workloads that require higher assurance than OFFICIAL SENSITIVE classification.
 Predominantly used within the UKCloudX space of Defence and National Security.